BEagle1984/silverback/docs/_docs/2-configuration/203-inbound.md

 **Note:** The batch is consider a unit of work: it will be processed in the same DI scope, it will be atomically committed, the error policies will be applied to the batch as a whole and all messages will be acknowledged at once when the batch is successfully processed.
 {: .notice--info}

-Two additional events are published to the internal bus when batch processing:
+Some additional events are published to the internal bus when batch processing:

 Event | Description
 :-- | :--
-`BatchReadyEvent` | Fired when the batch has been filled and is ready to be processed.
-This event can be subscribed to perform some operations before the messages are processed or to implement all sorts of custom logics, having access to the entire batch.
+`BatchStartedEvent` | Fired when the batch has been filled and just before the first message is published.
+This event can be subscribed to perform some operations before the messages are processed.
+`BatchCompleteEvent` | Fired when all the messages in a batch have been published.
 `BatchProcessedEvent` | Fired after all messages have been successfully processed.
 It can tipically be used to commit the transaction.
+`BatchAbortedEvent` | Fired when an exception occured during the processing of the batch.
+It can tipically be used to rollback the transaction.

-The usage should be similar to the following example.
+The usage should be similar to the following examples.

 ```c#
 public class InventoryService : ISubscriber